nikipi/academic-kickstart/content/authors/admin/_index.md

   icon_pack: fab
   link="https://github.com/nikipi"

+# Link to a PDF of your resume/CV from the About widget.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+# - icon: cv
+#   icon_pack: ai
+#   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "ypi@ucdavis.edu"
+email: ""

+# Organizational groups that you belong to (for People widget)
+#   Set this to `[]` or comment out if you are not using People widget.
+user_groups:
+- Researchers
+- Visitors
+---

 Graduated from Nanjing University, Economics Department, I work at WORLD METEOROLOGICAL ORGANIZATION currently.

 I am interested in how institutional and financial innovations could make the difference on the country development and designing program to alleviate the scope of inequality.

 Also, I am working on building a society simulator which uses machine learning to mimic the working of the society and predict the impact of the policies.